arushiv/regulatoryAnnotations_comparisons/README.md

 $ bash Anaconda3-5.0.1-Linux-x86_64.sh
 ```
 Answer yes to the user agreement; go with the default installation path or specify your own.
 Answer yes to prepend the install location to your PATH.

 Required for analyses computing enrichment of eQTL and GWAS in regulatory annotations, please install [GREGOR](https://genome.sph.umich.edu/wiki/GREGOR) manually.

 # Step 2: Prepare analysis directory
 Create a new directory and change into it.
 Clone this repository.
 This will produce the directory structure to replicate specific analyses.
 Edit the `BASE_PATH` in the `Snakefile_config`
-While most data should download as part of the workflow, some data has to be manually downloaded.
-This includes:
-- GTEx V7 RNA-seq: Download `GTEx_Analysis_2016-01-15_v7_RNASeQCv1.1.8_gene_median_tpm.gct.gz` from `https://www.gtexportal.org/home/datasets`

 # Step 3: Create and activate environment
 Create an environment named `regulatory_comparisons` with the required software using the `environment.yaml` file and activate it